I didn’t think I was going to be a mother.

 If you can’t talk (or listen) to your ex without becoming bitter or angry, then seek help.

 You need to work through painful feelings you still have.
 For your sake, and your children’s, it’s important that you understand and accept what went on during your marriage, what worked about it, and what definitely didn’t.
 What about your ex might have been evident at the time you chose him or her, that you ignored or looked the other way?
 How can you begin to build a sense of competence, after going through the ending of a commitment?
 It takes time to get emotionally divorced.
 If you get stuck, therapy can be very helpful, in giving you another perspective to consider.

 Empower your kids to speak up.

 If your ex is saying negative things to your children about you, asking too many questions about you, or putting them in the middle in some other way, then empower them to ask that parent to stop.
 Obviously, a very young child isn’t mature enough to do this.
 But an older child can.
 If there’s a question of a parent losing control if a child asks them to stop, then that’s another issue, and may have to be addressed in the courts.

-6) Introduce a new person (or job change, change of religious preference) to your ex with respect.
+Introduce a new person (or any major change) to your ex with respect.

 Both of your lives will go on.
 You will meet other people.
 You might begin working, or change jobs.
 You might start going to church, or make some other spiritual change.

 For none of this do you need your ex’s permission, but things will go much more smoothly for your children if you recognize that those changes will impact your kids, and thus, your ex.
 If the change is big enough, it’s a good idea to give your ex a heads-up about it.
 This is true especially if you’re introducing someone else that you may love to the children.

 Thank one another.